Singapore company registration: A comprehensive guide

 - You can have anywhere between 1-50 shareholders, which may or may not be directors.
 Shareholders can consist of both local and non-local individuals or companies, and 100% non-local shareholding is allowed.
 After a Singapore company is incorporated, shares can be freely issued or transferred at any time.

-- You need to appoint a qualified resident* company secretary within 6 months of your Singapore company’s incorporation.
+- You need to appoint a qualified resident* company secretary within 6 months of your Singapore company’s registration.
 Sole directors and/or shareholders cannot act as the company secretary.

 - You need to possess a minimum of S$1 worth of paid-up capital (also known as share capital) to register your Singapore company.
 This amount can be increased any time after your company is incorporated.